-Art

-Music

-History
+- \ Art \ Music \ History

-Home Economics
+- \ Home Economics \ German \ Geography

-German

-Geography

-Chemistry

-Biology

-Business

-Economics

-Engineering

-French

-Accountancy

-Physics

-Politics
+- \ Chemistry \ Biology \ Business

+- \ Economics \ Engineering \ French

+- \ Accountancy \ Physics \ Politics

-Design & Communication Graphics
+- \ Design & Communication Graphics \ Construction Studies

-Construction Studies
+- \ Computer Science

+- \ ICPF

-- Computer Science - Physical Education - ⇒ As a general rule, you should choose subjects that you are good at and that you like. - ⇒ Subjects can be studied at Ordinary or Higher level. - ⇒ Your test results to date will help you to choose the level which is most suitable for you in each subject.
+- ⇒ As a general rule, you should choose subjects that you are good at and that you like.

+- Subjects can be studied at Ordinary or Higher level.

+- ⇒ Your test results to date will help you to choose the level which is most suitable for you in each subject.
 Also consult teachers and parents.

+- ⇒ If you are interested in studying a specific Third Level course in the future, take care to choose any subjects which are compulsory for entry to this course.
+Some of this information is outlined in this booklet.